 WSVS is a pioneer radio station in Southside Virginia.
-It is one of the oldest radio station in the state.
-WSVS officially signed on April 6, 1947 and has been continuously broadcasting ever since.
+It is one of the oldest radio stations in Virginia.
+WSVS officially signed-on and began broadcasting on April 6, 1947.
+WSVS has been continuously broadcasting ever since.

 Many country and bluegrass artists have passed through the doors of WSVS.
 The legendary bluegrass group Lester Flatt & Earl Scruggs made WSVS their home base in 1954.
-For several months, Flatt & Scruggs recorded their daily radio shows at WSVS and then having the recordings transported to Nashville, Tennessee to air on WSM.
+For several months, Flatt & Scruggs recorded their daily radio shows at the WSVS Studios and then had the recordings transported to Nashville, Tennessee to air on 650-AM WSM.

 Charles Johnson, otherwise known as Little Jody Rainwater, was the promoter and bassist Flatt and Scruggs and The Foggy Mountain Boys.
 When Jody (as he was known to all) decided to leave the Foggy Mountain Boys and settle down in the early 1950s, he chose WSVS and Crewe, Virginia as his home.
 Jody's programming became extremely popular.

 In 1955, WSVS received the Douglas Southall Freeman Award for public service in radio journalism from the Virginia Associated Press Broadcasters.
 The award was for the station's coverage of three hurricanes, Connie, Diane and Hazel.